November 8, 2024 | Vol. 53, Issue 21

 Wishnie also felt the political rhetoric led to people “targeting” immigrant communities and putting them in a negative light.

-Still, in 2011 when the city settled the suit brought by Wishnie’s group to the tune of almost half a billion dollars, Boughton insisted that the city had done nothing wrong.
+Still, in 2011 when the city settled the suit brought by Wishnie’s group to the tune of almost half a million dollars, Boughton insisted that the city had done nothing wrong.
 He told the New York Times that “we are not changing any of our policies, practices or customs.”

 Boughton’s tone in speaking about Danbury’s immigrant communities has changed significantly since then.
 In his statement to Sampan he said that “Danbury is among the most diverse cities in the United States.
 As Mayor and now as a private resident, I am proud of the city.
 Serving as the city’s mayor for 20 years has been the highest honor of my life.”

-He said he never had a problem with immigrants, but only with illegal immigration, telling the Danbury News-Times in 2014 “We’ve moved past what happened.” … “The issue was never about immigrants.
+Times in 2014 “We’ve moved past what happened.” … “The issue was never about immigrants.
 It was about illegal immigration and what we had to grapple with in Danbury.”

 The current mayor, Democrat Roberto Alves, declined multiple requests for comment.

-Boughton now serves as Connecticut’s Commissioner of Revenue Services, officially appointed by Democratic Governor Ned Lamont in 2021.
 According to the Danbury News-Times, as of 2014 only three of the men arrested on Sept.
 19, 2006, remain in Danbury.
 One of them, Jose Froilan Llibisupa spoke with the News-Times in 2014 and conveyed his hopeful outlook on the future.
 Despite being imprisoned in ICE custody from 2006 to 2011, when Llibisupa spoke with the News-Times then he still had notable aspirations for the American dream.
-He told the News-Times then, “”I like to stay in Danbury, maybe open a business.”

 Related articles